VolkanSah/Custom-Fields-Eraser/readme.txt

 == Description ==

-Custom Fields Eraser adds a new "Custom Fields" menu item in the WordPress admin menu.
-It provides an interface to list and delete custom fields from the WordPress database, excluding some internal fields like `_edit_last` and `_edit_lock`.
+Custom Fields Eraser is a powerful tool for WordPress administrators to manage and clean up custom fields in the database.
+It adds a new "Custom Fields" menu item in the WordPress admin menu, allowing users to view and delete custom fields, excluding some internal fields like `_edit_last` and `_edit_lock`.

 **Warning: Deleting custom fields can potentially break your site.
 This plugin is intended for experienced administrators only.**

+Over time, as you install and test various plugins and themes, your WordPress database can become cluttered with numerous custom fields.
+These fields can bloat your database, impacting performance and making it difficult to manage your data.
+Custom Fields Eraser helps you identify and remove unnecessary custom fields, keeping your database clean and optimized.

 = Features =